 How should a study guide be designed?

 When I create my study guides, I think about my students’ needs.
-I teach three levels of freshmen: enriched, academic, and co-taught.
+I teach enriched, academic, and co-taught freshmen.
 Each of these classes has very different readiness levels and differentiation demands.

 - For my enriched students, I usually give them a list of the key concepts.
 I leave it up to them to go back to their course notes and videos and be in charge of figuring out what they know and don’t know.
 These students are generally intrinsically motivated, and I want them to be as self-sufficient as possible, knowing that most of them will move on to four-year universities (where study skills will be essential) after high school.